Watch Together

 When it made the leap to big screen filmmaking with 2000’s Chicken Run, Aardman Animations maintained the droll wit and inveterate Britishness that distinguished its television output but added an extremely cinematic element of spectacle and adventure.
 Chicken Run is an extended riff on The Great Escape with chickens terrified of being slaughtered by evil farmers taking the place of Allied soldiers and a nefarious farmer couple assuming the roles occupied by the Nazis in the original film.
 Chicken Run is still the top-grossing stop-motion animated film of all time, so it is perhaps not surprising that a long-in-the-works sequel will be coming out on Netflix next year. — NR

-Stream Chicken Run on Amazon.
+Rent Chicken Run on Amazon Prime Video

 38. Spider-Man: Into the Spider-Verse (2018)